kata-containers/kata-containers/docs/Unit-Test-Advice.md

 ### running Golang tests as a different user

-The runtime repository has the most comprehensive set of skip abilities.
+The main repository has the most comprehensive set of skip abilities.
 See:

 - https://github.com/kata-containers/kata-containers/tree/main/src/runtime/pkg/katatestutils